 - Alignment of products to core vision and strategies.

-A: The product portfolio manager prepares a workflow for all the business aspects.
-It enhances the strategy making process.
-Helps product managers to increase their pace of work, prioritisation and organization of products, focused research and development, enhancement of operationality.
+The product portfolio manager prepares a workflow for all business aspects.
+It enhances the strategy-making process.
+It helps product managers increase their pace of work, prioritize products, and focus on research and development.

-A: Some major PPM methods involve- fetching and making use of market insights, data-driven approach, forecasting methods, making a contingency plan, and focusing on having a collaboration between different departments and resource planning.
+Some primary PPM methods involve- fetching and using market insights, a data-driven approach, forecasting methods, and making a contingency plan.
+Also focuses on collaboration between different departments and resource planning.

-5. To make the work atmosphere more transparent and include the stakeholders and decision-makers in the process.
+- To make the work atmosphere more transparent and include the stakeholders and decision-makers.